skandansn/AIResume_FrontEnd/README.md

 AIResume has the power to pass ATS checks!

-Check out the app: https://airesume-frontend.onrender.com
+Check out the front end app: https://airesume-frontend.onrender.com

 It can alter your resume to match with keywords that are expected for a specific job application.

-Technologies used: FastAPI (Python) based back-end system.
+Technologies used: NextJS for the front-end.
+FastAPI (Python) based back-end system.

 Gemini AI for generative AI (generating updated resume)

+Firebase and Firestore for data and file storage.

 Flow:

 Provide the job description to the API.

 Optionally provide some manadatory keywords that has to be in the new updated resume.

+Optinally provide some keywords that have to be ignored in the final resume.

 Optionally specify which of your resumes to update (can store and use multiple different resume at a time)